Should You Cook Pie Filling Before Baking?

 When do you need to cook pie filling before baking?

-So, if a pie filling has a low sugar fruit like apples and it also has a thickening agent like cornstarch and flour, it usually doesn’t have to be cooked ahead of time as it will cook and solidify in the oven as the pie bakes.
+Low sugar fruits like apples combined with a thickening agent usually do not need to be cooked ahead of time.
+These fillings will usually solidify on their own in the oven as the pie bakes.
 This is why I use both flour and cornstarch in my pie filling recipes.
 Using both of these ingredients allows me to use less flour, so it doesn’t compromise the taste of the filling.
 As too much flour in your pie filling will eventually taste of flour and not sweet apples.

 But what about fruits with high sugar?